From the bedside to the boardroom —

 The career arc

-Myrtle began her career as a bedside registered nurse, working across medical-surgical units, medical telemetry, emergency departments, and high-acuity trauma settings over more than two decades of clinical practice.
-That’s not a résumé line — it’s a specific kind of education.
-Working in emergency and trauma settings teaches you how systems perform under pressure, where hand offs break down, and what the difference looks like between an organization that has its clinical house in order and one that doesn’t.
+From there, she spent more than two decades as a registered nurse across medical-surgical units, medical telemetry, emergency departments, and high-acuity trauma settings.
+That's not a résumé line — it's a specific kind of education.
+Working in emergency and trauma settings teaches you how systems perform under pressure, where handoffs break down, and what the difference looks like between an organization that has its clinical house in order and one that doesn't.

 That clinical foundation led naturally into operations.
 Myrtle transitioned into healthcare leadership and eventually into a senior regional role overseeing multi-site urgent care and ambulatory services across Northern Virginia — accountable for access, throughput, workforce performance, quality outcomes, and financial results across a network of facilities operating in a high-demand market.
-She also earned an MBA and her Project Management Professional (PMP) certification along the way, adding structured management discipline to two decades of clinical instinct.
+She also earned an MBA and her Project Management Professional (PMP) certification along the way, adding structured management discipline to two decades of clinical instinct and eight years of military-grade operational standards.

-Today, Myrtle brings that accumulated perspective — bedside nurse, regional operations executive, legal consulting principal, author, and speaker — to the conversations healthcare organizations and professional forums are ready to have.
-About access.
-About accountability.
-About what it actually takes to lead complex systems through sustained pressure and still deliver on the promise of good care.
+Today, Myrtle brings that accumulated perspective — bedside nurse, regional operations executive, creator of the Anchor Leadership Framework, and speaker — to the conversations healthcare organizations and professional forums are ready to have.

 Credentials & background

-• RN, BSN — 20+ years practice across med-surg, telemetry, emergency & trauma
+RN, BSN — over two decades across medical-surgical, telemetry, emergency & trauma

-• Washington DC metro area · Available nationally for speaking
+Washington, DC metro area · Available nationally · Inquire for international engagements

 If you’re a health system executive or ambulatory care leader:

 Myrtle is available for healthcare operations consulting engagements — advising on access strategy, multi-site performance, workforce accountability, and operational governance.
-Start with the Contact page or connect on LinkedIn.
+Start with the Booking page or connect on LinkedIn.

 If you’re an event organizer or conference planner: